 - Action Level (AL): the concentration of a contaminant, which, if exceeded, triggers treatment or other actions by the water provider.
 This term is typically limited to discussions of lead and copper concentrations.

 Click on the chart above to enlarge.

 - 1Unit of measure for total and fecal coliform bacteria is the presence or absence of bacteria in a 100 ml sample.

-- 2Of the 930 samples collected in 2016, no sample indicated the presence of total coliform bacteria.
+- 2Of the 960 samples collected in 2017, two (2) samples indicated the presence of total coliform bacteria.
 Neither of these two (2) samples indicated the presence of fecal coliform bacteria.

 - 3Fecal coliform MCL: A routine sample and a repeat sample are total coliform positive, and at least one is also fecal coliform positive.

 - 4No sample indicated a positive result for fecal coliform bacteria.